 What Happens to Your Grant Application?

-Your application is assigned to a review group and an NIH Institute or Center.
+Your application is assigned to a review group within NIH Institute or Center.

 One or more CSR Referral Officers examine your application and determine the most appropriate Integrated Review Group (IRG) to assess its scientific and technical merit.
 Your application is then assigned to one of the study sections.
 A study section typically includes 20 or more scientists from the community of productive researchers.
 Your application also will be assigned to the NIH Institute or Center (IC) best suited to fund your application should it have sufficient merit.
 (More than one IC may be assigned if appropriate.)